 Streaming for a Living

-The streaming industry is congested, but if you can find a way to stand out, you can earn a decent salary.
+The streaming industry is congested, but if you can find a way to stand out, you can earn decent money.
 Twitch, the most popular streaming service out there, is constantly adding new ways for creators to earn money on the platform.

-Some streamers bring in more than a million dollars per year through Twitch, but that’s the top fraction of a percent of Twitch users.
-More realistically, Twitch streaming can help you earn a supplementary income until you’re confident enough to dive into gaming full time.
+Some streamers bring in more than $1,000,000 per year through Twitch, but that’s the top percent of Twitch users.
+More realistically, Twitch streaming can help you earn a supplementary income until you’re confident enough to dive in full time.
 Most streamers spend months or years building up their channel before they fully commit to making a living off streams.

 The Basics of Cosplay